Help and advice for student supporters

 We recognise that on-campus accommodation isn’t for everyone, and some of our students may decide to live in off-campus accommodation.
 Our University also work with Manchester Student Homes, a free, university-run housing service who run an accredited landlord scheme for students looking for off-campus accommodation.

-For students who have decided to commute into University from home, we’ve also introduced commuter hubs on campus.
+For students who have decided to commute into University from home, we’ve also introduced Common Rooms, which are hubs dedicated for commuter students on campus.
 The hubs provide our commuter students with a space to study, socialise, have lunch and relax between classes.

 On occasion, students who move into our accommodation make the decision that it’s not for them, and they want to move out.
 In this instance, students should speak to the askUS team, who can help them with their decision.
 It’s important to note that when signed, the tenancy is legally binding and for the full academic year.
 Sometimes it will be possible for a contract to be taken over by another student, but if this is not possible, the student will remain liable.